 Not all adolescents love to read.
 For many it is more of a chore than a pleasure.
 For those who love or value reading however, Biblio Therapy can be a powerful treatment tool.
 This modality involves utilizing a process of dynamic interaction between a therapist, reader and literature-interaction which may be utilized for personal assessment, adjustment, and growth.
 The concept of this treatment modality is based on the simple human inclination to identify with others through their expressions in literature and art.
 For instance, a grieving adolescent who reads a story about another young person who has lost a parent may feel less alone in the world.

 For centuries, literary sources have assisted readers with the resolution of complex problems, providing both wisdom and comfort.
 In recent history however, self-help manuals and a proliferation of materials that reflect our culture’s increased comfort with self disclosure provide rich materials for addressing each adolescent’s specific life situation.
-At Paradigm Malibu, Biblio Therapy is often times used to assist teens in building confidence and self-esteem.
+At Paradigm Treatment, Biblio Therapy is often times used to assist teens in building confidence and self-esteem.
 It is also used to normalize a young person’s world by offering coping skills, reducing feelings of being singularly different, reinforcing creativity, and enhancing problem solving skills.
 It also provides families with shared experiences and opportunities to examine and discuss family related issues in new and meaningful ways.
 Learn more here!

 We all know that movies can be cathartic.
 It’s one of the reasons that we are drawn to them.
 Used in a therapeutic context however, innovative mental health professionals have effectively demonstrated that film can take on a powerful role in the healing process.